Modifications of Payroll Taxes

 - Employers or self-employed individuals may defer payment of the employer’s share of the Social Security tax they are otherwise responsible for paying to the federal government with respect to their employees.
 Half of the taxes incurred through the end of 2020 must be repaid by December 31, 2021 and the other half by December 31, 2022.

-- The Economic Aid Act extends the refundable payroll tax credits for paid sick and family leave that were established in the Families First Coronavirus Response Act, through March 31, 2021.
-The bill also allows self-employed individuals to use their average daily self-employment income from 2019, rather than 2020, for purposes of computing these credits.
+- The Economic Aid Act also allowed self-employed individuals to use their average daily self-employment income from 2019, rather than 2020, for purposes of computing these credits.

 Modifications for Net Operating Losses

-- For those with net operating losses (NOL), this provision relaxes the policy that previously did not allow that NOL to be carried back to reduce income in a prior tax year.
+- The policy that previously did not allow that NOL to be carried back to reduce income in a prior tax year has been relaxed.
 Taxpayers may now carry back five years an NOL arising in a tax year beginning in 2018, 2019 or 2020.

 - Taxpayers may now also use an NOL to fully offset income in 2020, as the law temporarily removes the taxable income limitation.